josephbudd/kickwasm/README.md

 Also I haven't begun the wiki yet.

+### kickwasm

+* Imports the yaml package at https://gopkg.in/yaml.v2

 ### The generated application.

-* Imports the boltdb package.
+* Imports the boltdb package at https://github.com/boltdb/bolt.
-* Imports my notjs package.
+* Imports my notjs package at https://github.com/josephbudd/kicknotjs.
 * Does not import my lpc package because I rewrote it and embedded it into the generated code.
 The renderer and the main process still call each other's funcs in a way similar to how they are done in kick.
 * Each service now has it's own color.
 No more of the confusing color levels.